DavideDeMarchi/geolayer/docs/source/usage.rst

 This web application can visually build symbols for points, polylines and polygons features.
 For each symbol, one or more layer(s) can be created, thus overlapping different descriptors to the visual representation of the features.

-This is the interface for inserting point symbols:
+This is the interface for creating point symbols:

 .. image:: figures/pointSymbol.png